-Grievance system - A system that includes a process for member grievances, member appeals, provider claim disputes and access to the State Fair Hearing system.
+Grievance system - a system that includes the following processes: member grievances and appeals, provider claim disputes and access to the State Fair Hearing system.

-Health care decision maker - Someone who is authorized to make health care decisions for a member.
+Health care decision maker - someone who is authorized to make health care treatment decisions for a member.